abhisheksanghai/abhisheksanghai.github.io/_drafts/2019-05-23-journey-data-science-project.md

 Once we have an execution plan in place, we start gathering data as per the hypothesis.
 This might require the help of a data engineer depending on the scale of the data and requirement of database.
 If there are large no. of data sources involved, a data mart has to be created to streamline the access of data.

+-- identify sources - data from clients, macro economic (external data)external sources -- structured - RDBMS (Oracle, Postgresql, Mysql, teradata,  Sql  Server, Redshift etc), flat files -- unstructred - (NoSql means not only sql)- HDFS  (Hadoop distributed file system, hive,(impala may be) is used) ,MongoDB, Cassandra, hbase, flat files etc (handles structured as well)
+-- Datawarehouse vs Data mart (specfic type of data)(subset of data warehouse)(structured) -- Data Lake
+-- APIs (GDPR)

+-- spark is used for in-memory data processing (to cope up with disadvantage of hadoop) -- Apache

--- identify sources, data from clients, macro economic (external data) -- Databases, excel, csv, web scraping, Web APIs for Facebook, Twitter etc -- Databases - MYSQL, Postgre sql, MongoDB
+-- Databases, excel, csv, web scraping, Web APIs for Facebook, Twitter etc -- Databases - MYSQL, Postgre sql, MongoDB